 You may already have some field boundaries stored as files on your computer, for example in shape files or KMZs.
 You can upload them here to quickly map out your fields in fieldmargin.

 Where can I get these files?

 - In some countries it is possible to request field boundary files from your government authority.
-Countries where this service is available are the USA, Scotland and Holland, it was also previously available in England from the RPA so you may have boundary data requested during this time.
+Countries where this service is available are the USA, Scotland and Holland.

 - Machinery that has GPS steering is likely to have boundary files recorded which can be transferred to your computer.

 - If you have mapped your farm with other software, for example Google Earth, you may be able to export this information

 You can check if you have some of these files on your computer already by doing a search for some of the most common file extensions: .shp, .shx, .dbf, .kml and .kmz.

 - In the fieldmargin web app go to the fields tab and click on ‘ADD’ and the "IMPORT"

 - You will be shown a list of ways you can use to import fields, in the list you will see ‘Boundary Uploader’.
 Click the ‘Upload files’ button next to this section

 - On the next screen click ‘Choose files’ and select the files you would like to upload